SaeedulHaque/Chat_Summarizer_Project/README.md

 # Chat Log Summarizer

 A Python project to analyze and summarize multi-speaker chat logs.
-It produces a concise text summary including total message stats, topic keywords (via TF-IDF or frequency), and an optional abstractive summary using a pretrained BART model.
+It produces a concise text summary including total message stats and topic keywords (via TF-IDF or frequency)
 ---

 ## Contents